crisla/TenMoCoS/guvenenplot/readme.md

-# Guvenen-type plot readme, figure 4 first version of paper
+# Guvenen-type plot readme, figure 4, v2 (first submission) version of paper

 The guvenen-type plots in the paper (v2) are: